-Interface Configuration (Ethernet ports 1-8/22/24/48)
+Interface Configuration (Ethernet ports 1-22/48)

-- IEEE 802.3 defines the Ethernet standard and subsequent power requirements based on cable connections operating at 100 meters.
-Enabling power saving mode can reduce power used for cable lengths of 60 meters or less, with more significant reduction for cables of 20 meters or less, and continue to ensure signal integrity. - Power saving mode only applies to the Gigabit Ethernet ports using copper media. - Power savings can be enabled on Gigabit Ethernet RJ-45 ports. - The power-saving methods provided by this switch include: - Power saving when there is no link partner: - Under normal operation, the switch continuously auto-negotiates to find a link partner, keeping the MAC interface powered up even if no link connection exists.
+- Power saving mode only applies to the Gigabit Ethernet ports using copper media. - Power savings can be enabled on Gigabit Ethernet RJ-45 ports. - The power-saving methods provided by this switch include: - Power saving when there is no link partner:

+Under normal operation, the switch continuously auto-negotiates to find a link partner, keeping the MAC interface powered up even if no link connection exists.
 When using power-savings mode, the switch checks for energy on the circuit to determine if there is a link partner.
 If none is detected, the switch automatically turns off the transmitter, and most of the receive circuitry (entering Sleep Mode).
 In this mode, the low-power energy-detection circuit continuously checks for energy on the cable.
 If none is detected, the MAC interface is also powered down to save additional energy.
-If energy is detected, the switch immediately turns on both the transmitter and receiver functions, and powers up the MAC interface. - Power saving when there is a link partner:
+If energy is detected, the switch immediately turns on both the transmitter and receiver functions, and powers up the MAC interface.

+• Power saving when there is a link partner:

 Traditional Ethernet connections typically operate with enough power to support at least 100 meters of cable even though average network cable length is shorter.
-When cable length is shorter, power consumption can be reduced since signal attenuation is proportional to cable length.
-When power-savings mode is enabled, the switch analyzes cable length to determine whether or not it can reduce the signal amplitude used on a particular link.
+When power-savings mode is enabled, the switch determines whether or not it can reduce the signal amplitude used on a particular link.